akeneo/pim-helpcenter/content/md/first-steps/manage-your-measurements.md

 - *Label translations*: the translated labels for the unit for all the [UI locales](manage-your-account.html#your-interface-default-language)

 ::: info
-You can have a maximum of 5 conversion operations per unit.
+One conversion operation per unit is required and you can have a maximum of 5 conversion operations per unit.
 :::

 :::info
-If you have several conversion operations, the order of the conversion operations is important.
+If you have several conversion operations, **the order of the conversion operations is important**.
 For example, for the `Temperature` measurement family to convert the `Fahrenheit` unit to the standard unit `Kelvin`, you need to define 3 conversion operations:
 1. Subtract 32
 2. Divide by 1.8